cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 h1

 ## Q10 - In which situation can you use self closing tags?
+A self-closing tag is a special kind of HTML tag that does not have a closing tag counterpart.
+It means that the tag has no content.
+Some examples of self closing tags are: <meta>, <input>, <image>

 ## Q11 - What is autofilling and why is it important?